dickhardt/A2P3/app/as/README.md

 The generated `device` parameter is saved and used in later calls to the AS.

-The Agent discards the passcode and name values that it gathered from the user.
+The Agent discards the passcode and saves the name to show the user later to identifiy the device.

 ##Token Exchange